Jamón ibérico, olive oil & wine in Sevilla, Ronda and Córdoba

 Transfer to the Córdoba train station or the Sevilla airport for departure.

-Sevilla Hotel - 4 nights
+Sevilla - 4 nights

-Córdoba Hotel - 2 nights
+Córdoba - 3 nights

 Palacio del Bailío - On a quiet street on the edge of Córdoba’s old town, the Palacio del Bailío is a world apart.
 Walk through the leafy entryway and you’re in a sprawling world of whitewashed walls and atmospheric patios.
 The building was an artistocratic palace, but its history, visible to this day, goes back to Roman times.
 The palace has been redone with care, yielding rooms that retain historic character while incorporating modern luxury.
 The public areas of the hotel are extensive and enchanting, from the outdoor pool in one of the patios to the bar’s terrace and the spa that’s included for all guests.
 For a night in, the surprising fusion restaurant Arbequina offers new flavors in a relaxing environment.